 This is the first CAG for the service established by PLS, a program of the Provincial Health Services Authority (PHSA).
-We look forward to working closely with this eight-member community advisory group to continually improve equitable access to health care services for deaf, deaf-blind and hard of hearing patients across British Columbia.
+We look forward to working closely with this seven-member community advisory group to continually improve equitable access to health care services for deaf, deaf-blind and hard of hearing patients across British Columbia.

 We would like to thank everyone who took the time to apply to become a member of the CAG.
 Sixteen applications from very qualified applicants representing diverse perspectives were received.
 After a comprehensive analysis of all the perspective presented by each candidate, the selection committee chose eight members based on the pre-set primary and secondary criteria.
 One spot is saved for Indigenous representation.

 - Geographic representation: ensuring we have representatives from Greater Vancouver, the Interior, Vancouver Island, and the North.

 - Diversity in type of language support required: ensuring we have representatives who are deaf, deaf-blind and hard of hearing.

 Secondary criteria were related to diversity of representatives related to the following categories:

 The eight selected members provide the most diverse representation of perspectives based on the selection criteria and those who applied.